 Subgenres and Fusion Genres

-Emo music has branched out into several subgenres and fusion genres, each bringing unique elements to the foundation of emotional lyrics and dynamic sound.
+Over time, emo has split into a range of subgenres and fusion styles, each adding its own twist to the core mix of emotional lyrics and shifting, dynamic sound.

 Screamo elevates the intensity with screamed vocals and aggressive instrumentals, with bands like Underoath leading the charge.
 Meanwhile, emo pop blends catchy melodies with heartfelt lyrics, with Fall Out Boy offering popular hits like “Sugar, We’re Goin Down.”